 A payment plan involves the following steps:

-- Organize the overdue bills into manila folders by medical provider.
+- Organize the overdue bills into manila folders.

-- Find out from the medical provider who is the "bill collector" in charge of the overdue bill.
+- Find out who is the "bill collector" in charge.

 - Negotiate an affordable monthly payment with the bill collector.